JSCIG/proposal-arraybuffer-equal/README.md

 # proposal-arraybuffer-equals

-This is a proposal to add a new method, `equals(b: ArrayBuffer)`, to JavaScript's `ArrayBuffer` class.
+This is a proposal to add a new method, `ArrayBuffer.isEquals(a: ArrayBuffer, b: ArrayBuffer)`, to JavaScript's `ArrayBuffer` class.

 It has not yet been presented to the JavaScript standards committee.

 ## The problem